stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

  - `Constraints` part of the `RTL` and used during reload, these are associated with assembly instructions used to resolved the target instruction.

+## Important Passes

-First off, there are basically two types of compiler passes in gcc:
+To start, there are basically two types of compiler passes in gcc:

  - Tree - Passes working on GIMPLE.
  - RTL - Passes working on Register Transfer Language.